dianadiazc/customer-wa/content/work6/_index.md

 <img src="images/cost.png" alt="drawing" width="150"/>

 {{% notice note %}}
-Remember that **The New Company** would like to have a clear visibility about costs and usage for the AWS Services.
+**The New Company** would like to have a clear visibility about costs and usage for the AWS Services.
 They would like to use a flexible tool for creating their own dasboards according to their needs.
+They understand that they need a new way of thinking about expenditures.
 {{% /notice %}}

 ## Objective

-This lab will guide you through the steps to visualize the cost and usage of AWS services in an account using QuickSight.
+This lab will guide you through the steps to visualize the cost and usage of AWS services in an account using Amazon QuickSight.
+This kind of implementation will provide cost and usage awareness throughout the organization, which is a fundamental practice according to the **Cloud Financial Management** design principle.

 You will use a Cost and Usage Report (CUR) already prepared for you as part of this lab environment and you will use QuickSight to create visuals that will help you create costs analysis.

 ## Services